Open-Community-Building/community.hooks/coworking-der-vereine.md

   - https://www.meetup.com/urban-innovation-stadt-neu-denken/events/305861334/
   - https://www.meetup.com/heidelbergpython/events/305500106

-- Create a channel at stadtwissen.eu
+- Create a channel at https://stadtwissen.eu

 - We want to invite the different associations in Heidelberg to join us